-In late 2016 I won a GAP grant from Artist Trust to complete the portrait series "Trans American History"-- which will include ten acrylic on canvas portraits each honoring a notable figure of American trans history -- activists who have tirelessly worked for the social justice and basic civil rights of trans persons or those who's tragic death spurred and has come to symbolize important trans activist movements.
-A short written description will be provided and displayed for each figure in the series.
+In late 2016 I won a GAP grant from Artist Trust to complete the portrait series below: "Trans American History".
+Each of these ten acrylic on canvas portraits honors a notable American trans (transgender or non-binary) figure.
+Featured are activists who tirelessly worked for the social justice and basic civil rights of trans persons or those who tragic death spurred and has come to symbolize important trans activist movements.

 Marsha P. Johnson

 Marsha P. Johnson was a pioneering activist and advocate for trans issues in America, especially pertaining to young homeless trans women and queer street kids in New York City.
 Several accounts place Johnson as one of the first to fight back during the riots at The Stonewall Inn in 1969, the event that launched a nationwide LGBTQ activism movement.
 Johnson's impact and legacy is today felt throughout the world.

 Sylvia Rivera was an American activist of Puerto Rican and Venezuelan dissent, and a lifelong champion for LGBTQ rights in New York City.
 Rivera focused her activism especially on the poor, young, and underprivileged - those she felt had too often been abandoned as the LGBTQ rights movement increasingly attempted to assimilate into the “mainstream” over the course of her lifetime.

 Riki Wilchins is an American activist, writer, and transgender leader whose work was vital in including the struggle for transgender rights in the larger LGBTQ movement.
 Wilchins founded the first national transgender advocacy group, The Gender Public Advocacy Coalition in 1995, and is now the Executive Director of TrueChild, an organization which produces "gender transformative" materials which consider the harmful effect of gender norms and inequities, especially pertaining to at-risk youth and other marginalized groups.